nginxinc/nginx-asg-sync/examples/aws.md

 * The `region` key defines the AWS region where we deploy NGINX Plus and the Auto Scaling groups.
 Setting `region` to `self` will use the EC2 Metadata service to retreive the region of the current instance.
 * The `upstreams` key defines the list of upstream groups.
 For each upstream group we specify:
   * `name` – The name we specified for the upstream block in the NGINX Plus configuration.
   * `autoscaling_group` – The name of the corresponding Auto Scaling group.
+Use of wildcards is supported.
+For example, `backend-*`.
   * `port` – The port on which our backend applications are exposed.
   * `kind` – The protocol of the traffic NGINX Plus load balances to the backend application, here `http`.
 If the application uses TCP/UDP, specify `stream` instead.